dinc5150/Presentations/Src/Umbraco Custom List Views/Custom List Views.md

 # **Custom List Views**

-Creating a custom list view to make it easier for content editors to view product images and prices
+Make it easier for content editors to view product images and prices

 ---